Must Visit Destination in Europe

 We enjoyed a lazy stroll, admiring the architecture, past Gare du Nord and Gare de L’est through Jardin Villemin and ended up at Canal Saint Martin.
 At the canal we took a break and watched the boats going through the weirs and sat down along one side of the canal.
 Resting in the sun and we watched some locals steer their radio controlled sailboats on the water.
 Jerome must have loved watching them a lot, because at some point he said that he would like a sailboat kit like theirs for Christmas.

 Petanque and Playgrounds

 We then walked on, past the lock and weir where the boats go into a tunnel – very exciting to watch for children – the council has made the area on top of the tunnel into a park, with playgrounds, petanque areas and fountains.
 In fact I was very surprised to notice how many playgrounds there were dotted around everywhere in the city, other towns should take Paris as a leading example, especially London where playgrounds for children are scarce in the central districts.

-We reached Notre Dame, our final sight before dinner.
+We reached the famous cathedral of Notre Dame, our final sight before dinner.

 I had reserved us a table for restaurant Terroir Parisien on lafourchette.com.
 The friendly concierge at the hotel had recommended Restaurant Terroir Parisien to me and I would highly recommend it to you now based on our dinner there.
 The chef only uses ingredients from the area around Paris and the dishes were very tasty.
 When we left the restaurant the air was still warm and we walked back all the way to the hotel, enjoying the night time lights of Paris including the Centre Pompidou.
 Children will love to ride the escalators to the top.